 Read the page: African Bread Recipe – Democratic Republic of the Congo.

 ℹ️ The name Évora Tambacounda 2004 references an overland expedition starting in Évora, Portugal and ending in Tambacounda, Senegal.
 This journey of over 13000 km. took 32 days, round-trip, through Portugal, Spain, Morocco, the Moroccan Western Sahara, unprotected Western Sahara regions, Mauritania, Senegal and The Gambia.

 Visit the website: http://en.wikipedia.org/wiki/Evora_Tambacounda_2004.

 ℹ️ Although I’ve been to Mauritania seven times, one of my most unforgettable trips indeed occurred with my Moroccan friend Moha, when we explored the desert on a four-by-four, from Morocco all the way down to Chinguetti, Mauritania.
 For desert lovers, you can be sure the Mauritania’s conditions are as harsh as its name sounds.

 ✅ Kung-Fu training in Iran

 ℹ️ Kung-Fu TO’a is a modern, Iranian martial art developed by Ibrahim Mirzaei in the 1960’s.

 Having practiced this style of Kung-Fu since 1994, I was welcomed to join classes at an Esfahan and Qeshm Island Kung-Fu TO’a school during my first trip to Iran, in 2004.

 ✅ Children Summer Volunteering in Kazakhstan

-ℹ️ During the Summer of 2004 I was volunteering in Almaty, south Kazakhstan.
-My job consisted of taking care of children through art workshops and teaching English in a summer camp.
+ℹ️ During the Summer of 2004, I volunteered as a child mentor in Almaty, south Kazakhstan.
+My job consisted of taking care of children while offering art workshops and teaching English in a summer camp.

 ✅ Army Escort Somalia Taxi Ride